Raspberry And White Chocolate Scones

 Step 6:

-Place the scones on a lined baking tray and bake for around 12-15 minutes until they become light golden brown on top.
+Bake for around 12-15 minutes until they become light golden brown on top.
 Transfer them to a wire rack and allow them to cool completely.

 Step 7:

-If you’re vegan, you can get a hold of some dairy-free white chocolate from Tesco, Sainsbury’s, Asda or Amazon.
+You can get a hold of some dairy-free white chocolate from Tesco, Sainsbury’s, Asda or Amazon.
 Check out my chocolate post for more.

-If Your Dough Is Too Wet
+- Your Dough Is Too Wet

-It’s very important to be SUPER gentle with the dough when making raspberry white chocolate scones.
+It’s very important to be SUPER gentle with the dough when making dairy-free raspberry scones.
 The juice from the raspberries will start to leak so you have to work quickly but carefully.
+If you use too much pressure when combining or rolling the dough, the raspberry juices will make it go soggy!

-If Your Dough Is Too Dry
+- Your Dough Is Too Dry

 Dough that is too dry may mean that you have used too much flour or might need some more milk.
 If your dough won’t come together, add 1 teaspoon of plant-based milk at a time until it does.
+Using a food scale to measure your flour, rather than measuring cups, will help with accuracy too.

-If Your Scones Didn’t Rise Properly
+- Your Scones Didn’t Rise Properly

-If Your Scones Are Too Tough or Chewy
+- Your Scones Are Too Tough or Chewy

 These scones will taste their very best on the day that they are baked.
 Each day that goes by, the scones will become more stale.